leandrosardi/blackops/README.md

 ...
 ```

-- The number of alerts must be 0, or it will be shown in red.
+- The number of **custom alerts** must be 0, or it will be shown in red.
 This treshold is always `0` and cannot be modified.

 ![blackops list of nodes](/assets/list05.png)